cpplain/launch-school-core-curriculum/rb101/lesson_2/lesson-2-notes.md

 ## Truthiness

-- Ability to express “true” or “false” in any language is important
+- Ability to express "true" or "false" in any language is important
 - Helps build conditional logic and understand state of object or expression
-- **Boolean** is an object whose purpose is to express “true” or “false”
+- **Boolean** is an object whose purpose is to express "true" or "false"
 - Booleans are classes with associated methods

 ```ruby